EvSivtsova/CV/README.md

 That in some arguable way make you a better software developer or well-rounded person

-## Hobbies
+## Interests

-Diving, snowboarding, reading, travelling, meditation.
+* Most likely, I'm currently learning something new:  diving, snowboarding, drawing, piano (currently on Grade 4). :musical_score:
+* I'm also learning how to parent two wonderful children.
+It is continuous process. :hatching_chick: :books: :badminton:
+* I love discovering new places, new experiences and new ideas.
+Travel, reading and meditation are my three go to tools in that area. :earth_africa:
-I am a huge fan of the Huberman Lab Podcast on neuroscience and science-based tools for better health and wellbeing.
+* I am a huge fan of the [Huberman Lab](https://hubermanlab.com/) Podcast on neuroscience and science-based tools for better health and wellbeing.:nerd_face: